 Slam balls are about one of the most versatile and durable pieces of gym equipment out there.

 Slam balls fit right into the CrossFit box scene.
-They are made with a pliable rubber shell that stands up to slams, tosses, and carries.
+They are a weight ball, similar to medicie balls that are made with a pliable rubber shell that stands up to slams, tosses, and carries.

-Slam balls typically weigh between 10-50lbs, meaning an athlete can use and make progress with them.
+Slam balls typically weigh between 10-50lbs, meaning any CrossFit athlete can use and make progress with them.

 Looking to buy a slam ball?
 Here are the top picks:

-Heavier slam balls exist, but most CrossFit exercises can be performed effectively with a slam ball weight in this range.
+Heavier slam balls exist, but most slam ball exercises can be performed effectively with a slam ball weight in this range.

-This guide will walk you through the benefits of using slam ball, how to add them to your CrossFit routine, exercises you might consider, and 4 killer CrossFit WODs that incorporate slam balls.
+This guide will walk you through the benefits of using a slam ball, how to add them to your CrossFit routine, exercises you might consider, and 4 killer CrossFit WODs that incorporate a weighted ball.

 Sarah Scholl putting in work.
 Read her interview here.